Isa2008/hollysbooks/README.md

 Deployed with WordPress & PHP

 ### FEATURES:
-Website I built for a creative writer.\
+Static website I built for a creative writer.\
 Stack of books is lying around horizontal as if it was in my sleeping room.\
 Each book links with a sliding animation to one of Holly Fletcher's published poems to external sites.\
 Responsiveness for smartphone devices, showing the books in vertical stack.\